dpfannenstiel/dpfannenstiel.github.io/_posts/2018-01-06-dont-be-afraid-to-suck.md

 One last thing, in addition to the comedians linked above check out <a href="https://twitter.com/johncheese">John Cheese</a>, <a href="https://twitter.com/kawillert">Katie Willert</a>, and <a href="https://www.patreon.com/posts/why-i-left-by-15727831">Katy Stoll</a>.
 They're also wonderful Cracked alumni who are worth following and I look forward to seeing what comes next.
 I don't know any of these guys, but, through their work, I've had breakfast with them every day for years.

+{% capture postscript %}
-Post Script: All of those videos have NSFW language.
+All of those videos have NSFW language.
 This probably should have been a "Pre Script" ... that can't be right, that's not a thing.
+{% endcapture %}

+{% include alert_box.html content=postscript title="Post Script" type="post_script" %}